-- Board Name-Indicates the official name of the board, given by the Board Test System. - Board P/N-Indicates the part number of the board. - Serial number-Indicates the serial number of the board. - Factory test version-Indicates the version of the Board Test System used to production test the board. - MAX II ver-Indicates the version of MAX II code currently running on the board.
-The MAX II code resides in the <install dir>\kits\stratixVGX_5sgxea7nf40_si\examples directory.
-Newer revisions of this code might be available on the Transceiver Signal Integrity Development Kit, Stratix V GX Edition page of the Altera website. - MAC-Indicates the MAC address of the board.
+- Board Name-Indicates the official name of the board, given by the Board Test System. - Board P/N-Indicates the part number of the board. - Serial number-Indicates the serial number of the board. - Factory test version-Indicates the version of the Board Test System currently running on the board. - MAX II ver-Indicates the version of MAX II code currently running on the board.
+The MAX II code resides in the <install dir>\kits\stratixVGT_5sgtea7_si\examples directory.
+Newer revisions of this code might be available on the Transceiver Signal Integrity Development Kit, Stratix V GT Edition page of the Altera website. - MAC-Indicates the MAC address of the board.